TMaTTeO99/ASE_lab/README.md

 # ASE_lab
-This is a repo in which i add the exercises done during the Advanced Software Engineering.
+This is a repo in which i add the exercises done during the Advanced Software Engineering course.